Skip to main content

-I've spent the majority of my professional careering writing Ruby on Rails applications.
+I'm a full stack developer.
+Elixir is my current preferred language.
 The languages I've spent the most time in are Ruby, Javascript and Java.
-I've dabbled in Elixir, Swift, C++, and C# at various points in my career.
+I've dabbled in Swift, C++, C#, and others at various points in my career.

 I place people before tech.